 3. Stress Urinary Incontinence During Pregnancy

 Stress Urinary Incontinence, otherwise known as SUI, is a common yet under-reported occurrence among pregnant women.
 SUI during pregnancy is when a woman involuntary expels urine when exercising or exerting themselves in any way.
 It’s reported that 67% of women experience SUI during their pregnancy and as many as 38% of women during the three months after delivery.
 While not extremely detrimental to one’s health, it can damage one’s psyche and self-confidence.

 Prenatal physical therapy helps you gain control over SUI by strengthening the muscles near the pelvis and the bladder and changing behavior that can help induce SUI.
 The misconception that SUI is a guarantee after childbirth is exactly that: a misconception.
 Through physical therapy during pregnancy, the muscles can be strengthened to the point of SUI being a non-factor.
 In fact, 80% of women who actively underwent prenatal physical therapy claimed that they had no issues of incontinence during their pregnancy or postpartum.
 Just going to physical therapy a few times a week can make all the difference for your postpartum confidence.

 Prenatal Physical Therapy Near You

 So you’ve read the information on prenatal physical therapy and decided to give it a try, but where do you go from there?
-Luckily, JAG-ONE Physical Therapy has 18 convenient locations throughout New York and New Jersey offering physical therapy routines during your pregnancy.
+Luckily, JAG-ONE Physical Therapy has 18 convenient locations throughout New York, New Jersey, and Pennsylvania offering physical therapy routines during your pregnancy.
 For more information, feel free to contact us by choosing one of our locations and a physical therapy specialist will be able to assist you in any way possible.
 JAG-ONE Physical Therapy would be happy and proud to help you through the journey of welcoming your new baby into the world.